rayandasoriya/100DaysOfCode/README.md

 2. The problem is related to check if the binary tree is symmetric around the root.
 Refer to Day35/Problem 2.pdf for detailed information.

+## Day 36
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to count the number of distinct, non-empty subsequences of S. Refer to Day36/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find the longest palindromic subsequence.
+Refer to Day36/Problem 2.pdf for detailed information.